The Power of Social: A No Brainer to Social media Lead Generation

 How to Leverage Social Media for B2B Lead Generation

-In the past decade, Social media channels have gone from being just networking sites to actual business marketplaces, where transactions happen, and strong brands emerge.
+In the past decade, Social media channels have gone from just networking sites to actual business marketplaces, where transactions happen and strong brands emerge.

-While B2C companies enjoy the popularity of connecting with a large audience base on social media, B2B service providers are still sceptical of their efforts and strategy to make use of these platforms.
-After all, ROI is what matters, and in the absence of a long term strategy, efforts on social media are simply like throwing darts in the darkness.
+While B2C companies enjoy the popularity of connecting with a large audience base on social media, B2B service providers are still skeptical of their efforts and strategy to make use of these platforms.
+After all, ROI is what matters, and in the absence of a long-term strategy, steps on social media are simply like throwing darts in the darkness.

-When it comes to generating leads online, social media can be a great place to start.
-Most of the critical decision-makers are likely to hang out on social media, ready to be influenced.
+When generating leads online, social media can be a great place to start.
+Most critical decision-makers will likely hang out on social media, ready to be influenced.

 So what does this statistic mean for businesses?

-Simply that businesses need to spend an extra hour of time and resources, to juice out leads from their social media pages.
-Here are seven different tactics you can include in your social media strategy to land in more clients:
+, businesses need to spend an extra hour of time and resources to juice out leads from their social media pages.
+Here are seven different tactics you can include in your social media strategy to land more clients:

 Publish Gated content

-Gated content is any reliable well researched educational resource that can help your potential customers, to grow their business.
-For example, if you are an SEO agency, you can publish an EBook on ‘How to stay on top of Google and rank better’.
+Gated content is any reliable, well-researched educational resource that can help your potential customers grow their business.
+For example, if you are an SEO agency, you can publish an EBook on ‘How to stay on top of Google and rank better.’
 Use this E-book to lure interested leads as they surrender their personal information in exchange for the material.
 You can further convert these leads using a sales approach.

-One of the finest and wisest ways to get an interested audience is through Gated content.
+Gated content is one of the finest and wisest ways to get an interested audience.
 It could be anything from premium podcasts to whitepapers, E-books to Journals, or even a sample version of your product.

-With advanced targeting functionalities, Facebook, Twitter and Linked-in, allow you to narrow down your ad audience.
 When you create campaigns on social media, it is easier for you to fine-tune your prospect based on specific criteria.
-By creating buyer personas, you can target potential clients, who are more likely to buy from you or use your services.
+With advanced targeting functionalities, Facebook, Twitter, and Linked-in allow you to narrow your ad audience.
+By creating buyer personas, you can target potential clients more likely to buy from you or use your services.

 When targeted, the ad for your product is shown only to people who would be genuinely interested in buying.
 Apart from the generic demographics, it is essential to use geo-targeting to get leads based on your audience’s geographical location.

-Your business may have several different types of clients, and therefore you need to create more than one buyer persona.
-For example, if you are a courier and logistics company, your services will be employed by high-end MNCs, governmental organisations, and local businesses too.
+Your business may have several clients, so you must create more than one buyer persona.
+For example, if you are a courier and logistics company, your services will be employed by high-end MNCs, governmental organizations, and local businesses.

-Contests and sweepstakes are a common way of having an interested audience, participate in a giveaway and for businesses, in return, to get some warm leads.
+Contests and sweepstakes are a common way of having an interested audience participate in a giveaway and, for businesses, in return, get some warm leads.
 The first thing you should know about hosting contests is that: your prize should be worth eyeing.

-Instead, offering something of value, like a chance to use your service for 90 days for FREE, or a sample product (in case of tangible items), now these could get you more interested applicants.
+Instead, offering something of value, like a chance to use your service for 90 days for FREE, or a sample product (in case of tangible items), could get you more interested applicants.

-While running contests, always specify the rules before holding contests, and mention the steps that participants need to follow clearly.
+While running contests, specify the rules before holding contests and mention the steps participants must follow.

 Social selling: Take the help of your sales team

-If you do not have your sales team on board your social media, then you are definitely missing out.
+You will miss out if you do not have your sales team on your social media.
 Agreed that it is the responsibility of your marketing team to handle your social media pages, but the insights of the sales team and their responses can come in very handy when closing a lead and making conversions on social media.

 Your sales team has more to do than just fieldwork.
-Get your team involved in responding to your Facebook messenger queries, listen in on social conversations happening on other discussion forums, and reply & engage with prospective looking customers on social media.
+Get your team involved in responding to your Facebook messenger queries, listen in on social conversations on other discussion forums, and reply & engage with prospective-looking customers on social media.